22 Activities Men and Women Do That Increase Their Risk of Chronic Illnesses

 5. Not Managing Stress:

-Managing stress can lower men's risk of developing diseases in several ways.
+Managing stress can lower your risk of developing diseases in several ways.
 Regular physical activity can help reduce stress while improving overall health and well-being.
 Research shows exercise can also lower blood pressure, improve cholesterol levels, and strengthen the heart.

-Practicing mindfulness can also help men manage physical and mental stress.
+Practicing mindfulness can also help you manage physical and mental stress.
 Stress has been linked to inflammation and high blood pressure, contributing to cardiovascular health issues.
 Mindfulness strategies such as meditation or yoga can help reduce stress while improving your mental state, focus, and overall mental and physical health.

 6. Avoiding Regular Checkups and Screenings: